Examples of common Probity issues to reflect upon

 Your yoga instructor wants to join your practice "because she likes to know her doctor".

 A doctor in a suburban practice has registered himself as a patient of his own practice.

-A young GP colleague likes to go "clubbing" a lot at weekends.
+A young colleague likes to go "clubbing" a lot at weekends.
 One Monday you think his pupils are unusually pinpoint.

 A patient had a depressive episode, a single psychotic episode or a single seizure and doesn't want you to include any mention of this in an insurance report.

 You are asked to complete a travel insurance claim.
-The patient developed an axillary abscess infection and had to see a doctor whilst on holiday in Florida.
+The patient developed an axillary abscess infection and had to see a doctor whilst on holiday abroad.
 He had one previously [4 years earlier] - which you mention in the report.
 The patient phones the practice to leave a message.
 He thinks that the first abscess is not relevant as it happened so long ago and asks if you could please leave it out of the report.

-There is a drug rep in your golf club who frequently offers to buy you a drink when he sees you in the bar.
+Mr AA is a drug rep in your golf club who frequently offers to buy you a drink when he sees you in the bar.
 He asks if he can come and see you in your practice to "talk professionally".
 He is captain elect of your golf club.